syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ### Pin and Unpin tab items using PinButton

-#### Display PinButton in TDI item
+#### Display PinButton in header panel of document tab

-PinButton will be visible in the TDI items only if the property `ShowPin` is true.
-The default value of the property is false, so the PinButton will be collapsed in the TDI item.
+PinButton will be visible in the document tabs only if the property [ShowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~ShowPinProperty.html) is true.
+The default value of the property is false, so the PinButton will be collapsed from the header panel of the document tab item.

 {% tabs %}